kschan0214/sepia.documentation/tutorial/fMRItoolkit2019/Exercise1.rst

 Total Field Computation and Phase Unwrapping
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Go the **Phase unwrapping** tab (which is next to Sepia) and you will see two panels under the tab: the **I/O** is for data input and output and the **Total field recovery and phase unwrapping** is for true phase accumulation estimation.
+To correct the wrapped phase in the raw images, go the **Phase unwrapping** tab (which is next to **Sepia** tab).
+You will see two panels under the tab: the **I/O** panel is for data input and output and the **Total field recovery and phase unwrapping** panel is for phase unwrapping and true phase accumulation estimation.

-In the **I/O** panel, select the *~/qsm_tutorial/data* in the **Input directory** and check the **FSL brain extraction**.
-Having an accurate brain mask is essential to produce a high-quality QSM map.
+SEPIA supports two types of data input.
+If your data follow the SEPIA naming structure, you can select the directory containing all the input data as your input in the first row of **I/O** panel.
+On the other hand, you can specify the input files separately by following the instruction of the second row of the **I/O** panel.
+In this exercise, select the *~/qsm_tutorial/data* in the **Input directory** and check the **FSL brain extraction** in the **I/O** panel.
+It is essential to have a brain mask to produce a high-quality QSM map.

+.. note:: Unfortunately, combination of input directory and individual files input are not permitted with the current SEPIA version.
+Make sure you either specify the input directory **or** specify the individual files.

 In the **Total field recovery and phase unwrapping** panel, keep the **Echo phase combination** method as 'Optimum weights' and change the **Phase unwrapping** method to 'Laplacian STI Suite'.
-Then click the **Start** button.
-Your setting should be similar to the following figure:
+Make sure you have similar setting as in the following figure:

 .. image:: images/phase_unwrap_setting.png
    :align: center

+Then click the **Start** button.

-You should now see some messages are displayed in the command window.
-Once it finishes, you will see the message ``Done``.
+You should now see some messages are displayed in the Matlab's command window.
+These messages give you the general information of your input data and the overview of your selected method.
+Once the process finishes, you will see the message 'Done'.
 Now we can check the output results.
-Use FSLeyes to open the *Sepia_unwrapped-phase.nii.gz* in the output directory and see the phase development over time again.
-Can you see all the zipper lines are gone and the changes of phase behaved as Eq. :eq:`pft` prediction?
+Use FSLeyes to open the *Sepia_unwrapped-phase.nii.gz* in the output directory.
+This is the unwarpped phase images and observe the phase development over time.
+Can you see all the zipper lines are gone in the later echoes and the changes of phase behaved as in Eq. :eq:`pft` prediction?

-Open the *Sepia_total-field.nii.gz* file in the output directory.
-This is the result we needed in the next exercise.
-This map is the average phase accumulation between two successive echoes.
-With this image, we have the phase accumulation and we also know the exact time to develop this phase.
-We can then compute the frequency shift by simplily rewriting Eq. :eq:`pft` to:
+With the raw phase data being corrected, we can compute the actual frequency shift.
+This corresponds to rewriting Eq. :eq:`pft` to:

 .. math::
    frequency = \frac{phase}{time}
    :label: fpt

+Since we know the exact time (i.e. the echo time TE) to develop the phase in each echo, a frequency map can then be computed using Eq. :eq:`fpt`, which is the *Sepia_total-field.nii.gz* file in the output directory.
+This is the result we needed in the next exercise.

 Proceed to :ref:`fmritoolkit2019-exercise2`.